cbg-ethz/V-pipe/config/README.md

  2. _(optional)_ TSV file listing the samples
  3. Configuration file

+The utils subdirectory provides [tools](../utils/README.md#samples-mass-importers) that can assist in importing samples files and structuring them.

 ## Configuration file

 The V-pipe workflow is customized using a structured configuration file called `config.yaml`, `config.json` or, for backward compatibility, `vpipe.config` (INI-like format).